Navigating

 of life.

-using different behavior scales (e.g. Devereux, school form) as
+by using different behavior scales (e.g. Devereux, school form)

-a guideline in depicting patterns of behavior and emotional status.
+as a guideline in depicting patterns of behavior and emotional

-Direct observations, clinical interviews with a child, conferences
+status.
+Direct observations, clinical interviews with a child,

-with parents and teachers provide you with the most valuable clinical
+conferences with parents and teachers provide you with the most

 Conclusion